 - Candied citrus

 The cake stand you see in my pictures is the brand Juliska.
-We received it for our wedding and I can’t find it anywhere online!
-Here is their line of cake stands.
+I can’t find it anywhere online anymore!
+Here is a similar one.

 Others I love: